 Hillary Clinton says 'nobody likes' Bernie Sanders

-New York, Jan 21 (AFP) Former US secretary of state Hillary Clinton has launched a scathing attack on presidential hopeful and 2016 Democratic rival Bernie Sanders, telling a documentary that "nobody likes him".
-Clinton also refused to say whether she would endorse and campaign for Sanders if he becomes the Democrats' choice to take on President Donald Trump in November's election.
+Hillary Clinton launched a scathing attack on presidential hopeful Bernie Sanders, her rival for the 2016 Democratic nomination, telling a documentary that "nobody likes him."
+The former US secretary of state also refused to say whether she would endorse and campaign for Sanders if he becomes the Democrats' choice to take on President Donald Trump in November's election.

+Her comments on Tuesday drew the ire of Sanders' supporters, who called on Clinton to support the candidate the party backs in their bid to remove Trump from the White House.
+"He was in Congress for years.
+He had one senator support him," Clinton says in a four-part series due to air on streaming site Hulu in March.

+Sanders played down the attack in the documentary, telling reporters that he was focused on Trump's impeachment trial, which kicked off in earnest Tuesday.
+"On a good day, my wife likes me, so let's clear the air on that one," he joked.

+The Justice Democrats, a group close to Sanders, started a petition calling on Clinton to support whoever wins the nomination.
+The former first lady and US senator also waded into a dispute between Warren and Sanders.

-Warren has accused Sanders of telling her privately in December 2018, as they contemplated White House runs, that he did not believe a woman could win a presidential election.
+Warren has accused him of privately telling her in December 2018, as they contemplated White House runs, that he did not believe a woman could win a presidential election.
 Sanders denies the claim but Clinton said the comment was "part of a pattern."
 "If it were a one-off, you might say, 'OK, fine.'
 But he said I was unqualified," she recalled.

 "It's the culture around him.
 It's his leadership team.
 It's his prominent supporters.
 It's his online Bernie Bros and their relentless attacks on lots of his competitors, particularly the women," she added.
-Sanders was forced to apologise to Biden on Monday after one of his supporters, Zephyr Teachout, wrote an opinion article in The Guardian accusing the former vice-president of having "a big corruption problem."
-(AFP) SCY
+Sanders apologized to Biden on Monday after one of his supporters, Zephyr Teachout, wrote an opinion article in The Guardian accusing the former vice-president of having "a big corruption problem."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)